Red Dog, California: History

 Red Dog Cemetery is the only part of the town that remains today.
 It is located on You Bet Road near Red Dog Road in what is now Nevada City.
 Stehr (died 1881), Stehr's son, Chew (died 1900) and three of Chew's brothers are buried there.
+Burials began around 1860 and have continued into the 21st century.

 Landmark

 Red Dog was designated by the state as a California Point of Historical Interest (No. N2143) on May 9, 1975.

 On September 14, 2001, the Red Dog Townsite was designated a landmark (No. 01000968) by the National Register of Historic Places.
 Owned by the Federal government, and address restricted, the townsite was honored for its 1850–99 information potential in community planning, development, commerce, settlement and exploration; as well as the social history of those who emigrated to the town, such as the Chinese.

 Nevada County also designated Red Dog as a Historical Point of Interest (No. 25).